to-mc/claimvista-sweden-ai-hackathon/README.md

 ### Load the initial dataset

+The scripts below can be run multiple times, they will skip images in the dataset for which they've already generated the appropriate description / embeddings.

 1. Set the appropriate environment variables: `ATLAS_USER`, `ATLAS_PASS`, and `OPENAI_API_KEY`.
 Update `db_config.py` with the database hostname.
 2. Run `describe_images_initial.py`.
 This will use the gpt-4-vision model to generate a json document for each image in the `./datasets` directory, describing the damage and severity.
 We'll also include the base64 encoded image, and load the document into MongoDB.
 Example document: